-The good news is, panic attacks are highly treatable--even without medication.
+The good news is, panic attacks are highly treatable

-And although they can make you feel like you are going crazy or dying, they can’t actually make you lose your mind, and in the short-term are actually no more dangerous than hopping on a treadmill would be.
-The downside is, they feel horrible and can really be a burden if you experience them frequently and/or avoid living your life to the fullest because you’re afraid of having one.
+And although they can make you feel like you are going crazy or dying, they can’t actually make you lose your mind, and in the short term are actually no more dangerous in the short term than hopping on a treadmill would be.
+The downside is, that they feel horrible and can really be a burden if you experience them frequently and/or avoid living your life to the fullest because you’re afraid of having one.